 - Lab tests

 Once you’re prescribed a controlled substance, regular psychiatry sessions are necessary.
-Through check-ins throughout your treatment, your psychiatrist can track your progress and address any concerns.
-They can also make any necessary dosage adjustments.
+Within Virtual Partial Hospitalization Programs (vPHP), regular psychiatry sessions are integrated into your schedule.
+Your psychiatrist works alongside your therapist to track your progress and they can make any necessary dosage adjustments.Â

 It’s important to note that the current regulations for controlled substances through telehealth were put in place during the COVID-19 pandemic.
 They have been extended by the Drug Enforcement Administration and the Department of Health and Human Services through 2025.
-The required conditions may also vary by state.
+The required conditions may also vary by state.Â

 Alongside a prescription, an online psychiatrist will recommend other options, like psychotherapy.
-Controlled substances can help your symptoms by adjusting the brain’s chemicals that lead to symptoms, but it’s also important to talk through the potential root causes of the symptoms with a psychotherapist to learn coping strategies that can help.
+Controlled substances can help your symptoms by adjusting the brain’s chemicals that lead to symptoms, but it’s also important to talk through the potential root causes of the symptoms with a psychotherapist to learn coping strategies that can help.Â

 At Lightfully Behavioral Health, we use virtual mental health treatment to make sure that everybody is able to get the support they need to move along their health journey, even if they don’t have the time or resources to come into our facilities.
 We offer a Virtual Partial Hospitalization Program (vPHP).

 If you require intensive, structured mental health treatment, but telehealth is your best option, our vPHP is worth exploring.
-Along with online psychiatry, it also involves:
+Along with online psychiatry, it also involves:Â

 - Weekly therapy sessions